2. Hyalin cartilage

 Together with bones, cartilage is one of the main supporting tissues in animals.
-This function mainly relies on the extracellular matrix☆.
+This function mainly relies on the extracellular matrix.
 Cartilage is a semi-rigid structure that maintains the shape of several organs, covers the surface of bones in the joints, and is the main supporting tissue during embryonic development, when bones are not yet present.
-During development, by endochondral ossification.
+During development, bone substitutes cartilage by endochondral ossification.
 During evolution, cartilage was the tissue that allowed the formation of vertebrate endoskeleton.
 Most cartilage of vertebrates differentiates from mesoderm.
 However, some cartilages, like craneofacial cartilage, is derived from neural crests.
 There are tissues called chondroid that show intermediate features between cartilage and bone.

-Chondrocytes are that forms the cartilage.
-They are located through the cartilage in scattered small cavities known as lacunae.
-Chondrocyte are round to ellipsoid cells with many irregular microvillosities in the plasma membrane, and many bearing a cilium.
-Immature cartilagenous cells (chondroblasts) contain well-developed secretory organelles, such as rough endoplasmic reticulum and Golgi complex, for synthesizing and secreting collagen and elastic fibers,as well as proteoglycans.
-They also contain glycogen depots and lipid drops in the cytoplasm.
-Chondrocytes are surrounded by a thin layer of pericellular extracellular matrix, which shows a distinct molecular composition.
-Both chondrocyte and pericellular thin layer of extracellular matrix are together known as chondron or chondrome (Figure 1).
+Cells that form the cartilage are called chondrocytes.
+They are located through the tissue in scattered small cavities known as lacunae.
+Chondrocytes are round to ellipsoid cells with many irregular microvillosities in the plasma membrane, and many bearing a cilium.
+Immature cartilagenous cells (chondroblasts) contain well-developed secretory organelles, such as rough endoplasmic reticulum and Golgi apparatus, for synthesizing and releasing collagen and elastic fibers.
+They also contain glycogen depots and lipid droplets in the cytoplasm.
+Chondrocytes are surrounded by a thin layer of pericellular extracellular matrix showing a distinct molecular composition.
+Chondrocyte and pericellular thin layer of extracellular matrix are together known as chondron or chondrome (Figure 1).
 Unlike osteocytes, chondrocytes are not connected by cytoplasmic processes.
 Extracellular matrix is synthesized by chondrocytes and chondroblasts, and can be removed by chondroblasts.
 Most chondrocytes are able to divide, but it is infrequent.
 For example, cells of the articular cartilage that divide are less than 1 % of the total chondrocyte population.

 Hyaline cartilage is the most widely distributed type of cartilage through the animal body.
-It is usually associated with the bones.
-During development, hyaline cartilage forms the skeleton of vertebrate.
-In adults, it can be found in tracheal rings, bronchi, nose, laringe, articular surfaces, and in the joints between the sternum and ribs.
-As animals get old, hyaline cartilage loses water content and necrotic areas may appear in the central parts of the cartilage.
-Hyaline cartilage can grow and be repaired, provided that perichondrium is preserved.
+It is usually associated with bones.
+During development, hyaline cartilage forms the skeleton of vertebrate embryos.
+In adults, it can be found in tracheal rings, bronchi, nose, larynx, articular surfaces, and in the joints between the sternum and ribs.
+As animal gets old, hyaline cartilage loses water content and necrotic areas may appear in the central parts of the cartilage.
+Hyaline cartilage can grow and be repaired, as long as perichondrium is preserved.

-Hyaline cartilage is made up of mature cartilage, which forms most of the cartilage, and perichondrium, covering the outer surface of the mature cartilage.
+Hyaline cartilage is made up of mature cartilage, which account for most of the cartilage, and perichondrium, that covers the outer surface of the mature cartilage.
 The extracellular matrix of the hyaline cartilage shows uniform appearance.
 Type II collagen and proteoglycans are abundant, and other types of collagen are also present.
-Extracellular matrix is secreted by chondrocytes located in cavities known as lacunae.
-Chondrocytes are round to ovoid in shape, and are usually found in couples or tetrads, known as isogenous groups (Figure 2).
+Extracellular matrix is released by chondrocytes located in cavities known as lacunae.
+Chondrocytes are round to ovoid, and are usually found in couples or tetrads, known as isogenous groups (Figure 2).
 These groups are separated between each other by the so-called interterriotorial extracellular matrix.
-Type IV collagen and proteoglycans are abundant in the extracellular matrix surrounding the isogenic groups, but type II collagen is scarce.
+Type IV collagen and proteoglycans are abundant in the extracellular matrix near the isogenous groups (Figure 1), but type II collagen is scarce.

 Salter DM.
 1998.
 Cartilage.
 Current Orthopaedics, 12(4), 251-257.